 Rhondda Valley Project

 This was a challenging survey for the team as the river conditions were often difficult to access due to the sheer size and depth of the watercourse.
-Due to the velocity the bed was also very smooth which again hindered ease of accessibility.
+The velocity of the flow and the smoothnesss of the river bed hindered ease of accessibility.
 However, the team drew upon their training and experience to ensure that they could collect as much data as physically possible for the client.
-Access into the channel was limited due to the large concrete flood defences that often lined both banks, so the surveyors had to adapt to their usual approach of setting up on the banks and often found themselves traversing up and down the channel with all their equipment.
+Access into the channel was limited due to the large concrete flood defences that often lined both banks, so the surveyors had to adapt to the unusual approach of setting up in between the banks and often found themselves traversing up and down the channel with all their equipment.

-All in all, the project was completed to a high standard with the client expressing their gratitude due to the complexity of the project.
+The project was completed to a high standard with the client expressing their gratitude due to the complexity of it.
 Whilst conducting the survey many valley residents expressed their opinions of the effect the river had on their lives; therefore, hopefully this data will be implemented to improve the existing defences to reduce future impacts.